Walking Distance: Plot

 While driving his car in the countryside on a summer afternoon circa 1959, 36-year-old New York advertising executive Martin Sloan stops to have his car serviced at a gas station within walking distance of Homewood, his hometown.
 After walking into town, he sees that it apparently has not changed since he was a boy.
-He visits the drugstore and is confused when he finds out that ice cream sodas are still only 10 cents.
+He visits the drugstore, and he is confused when he finds out that ice cream sodas are still only 10 cents.

 Martin walks to the town park, where he is startled to see himself as a young boy, carving his name into the bandstand, exactly as he remembers doing.
 Martin approaches, resulting in preteen Martin becoming scared, believing himself to be in trouble, and he runs away.
-Following his younger self home, he meets his parents as they were in his childhood, but is turned away.
+Following his younger self home, he meets his parents as they were in his childhood, but he is turned away.
 He sees the next door neighbor, a teen boy working on his brand new roadster; Martin soon discovers that it is the year 1934.

 A man can think a lot of thoughts and walk a lot of pavements between afternoon and night.
 And to a man like Martin Sloan, to whom memory has suddenly become reality, a resolve can come just as clearly and inexorably as stars in the summer night.
 Martin Sloan is now back in time.
 And his resolve is to put in a claim to the past.

-Confused and worried, Martin wanders around town and ends up at his former home again later that evening, where he again tries to convince his parents who he is by showing his identification, but is slapped by his mother and rejected.
+Confused and worried, Martin wanders around town and ends up at his former home again later that evening, where he again tries to convince his parents who he is by showing his identification, but he is slapped by his mother and rejected.